The London Archives: Diocesan records

-Families and estates
+Families and individuals

-Estate records held at the LMA include the Duke of Bedford's Covent Garden Estate with many of the records relating to the development of the market.
-Other major estate records in this series are those of the Marquess of Northampton at Clerkenwell and Canonnbury and the Maryon-Wilson estates in Hampstead and Charlton.
-Notable family collections include those of the Marquess of Anglesey, the Clitherow family of Brentford and the Earl of Jersey, whose papers include correspondence with prominent politicians and literary figures; however, these papers can only be viewed after obtaining written permission from the Head Archivist.
-The families and Estates series also includes records of over 80 manors, including those owned by Charterhouse School and St Thomas' Hospital, which covers land extending from Essex to Wiltshire and Yorkshire.
+Estate records held at The London Archives include the Duke of Bedford's Covent Garden Estate with many of the records relating to the development of the market.
+Other major estate records in this series are those of the Marquess of Northampton at Clerkenwell and Canonbury and the Maryon-Wilson estates in Hampstead and Charlton.
+Notable family collections include those of the Marquess of Anglesey, the Clitherow family of Brentford and the Earl of Jersey, whose papers include correspondence with prominent politicians and literary figures; however the Jersey collection can only be viewed after obtaining written permission.
+The families and Estates series also includes records of over 80 manors, including those owned by Charterhouse School and St Thomas' Hospital, which cover land extending from Essex to Wiltshire and Yorkshire.
+Archives of individuals include Mollie Hunte, an influential educational psychologist; Cy Grant, actor, singer, broadcaster, community organiser and activist, who among many other roles voiced Lieutenant Green in Captain Scarlet and the Mysterons; the record office also holds the diary of Robert Hooke, surveyor of the City of London at the time of the Great Fire of 1666 and one of the men appointed to oversee the rebuilding of the City.

 Hospitals and health authorities

-LMA holds records for over 80 hospitals and local regional health authorities within the south-east area.
+The London Archives holds records for over 100 hospitals and local regional health authorities within the south-east area.
 The hospital records range from county asylums such as Hanwell Asylum and Colney Hatch Lunatic Asylum to major teaching hospitals like Guy's Hospital and St Thomas' Hospital and specialist hospitals like Moorfields Eye Hospital and Queen Charlotte's Hospital, right down to much smaller local hospitals.
-Anybody wishing to find out what hospital records are held at the LMA would do well to first consult the hospital records database on the national archives website.
+Anybody wishing to find out what hospital records are held at The London Archives would do well to first consult the hospital records database on the National Archives' website.
 The collection of records is not arranged alphabetically as many different hospitals may be covered by one particular management trust, therefore it is worth asking at the reference room desk and they will direct you to the particular binder that you need.
-It is also worth consulting the 3 leaflets on hospital records that the archive had produced, namely No. 9 – Sources for the history of nursing, which details the Florence Nightingale collection among the records of St Thomas' Hospital – No. 13, a general guide to hospital records, and No. 15, which is concerned with patients' records.
+It is also worth consulting the three leaflets on hospital records that the archive had produced, namely No. 9 – Sources for the history of nursing, which details the Florence Nightingale collection among the records of St Thomas' Hospital – No. 13, a general guide to hospital records, and No. 15, which is concerned with patients' records.
 All patients' records among the hospitals collections are subject to data protection laws and may be closed access depending on their date.